 We believe that our PSHE curriculum should reflect the needs of our pupils and the community within which they live, whilst preparing them with the knowledge and skills that they need to be able to be global citizens.

-Through consultation with pupils, parents, and the governing body, the staff team have combined the statutory requirements and guidance from the DfE, with recommendations from the PSHE Association and Manchester Healthy Schools to create our own programmes of study.
+Through consultation with pupils, parents, and the governing body, the staff team have combined the statutory requirements and guidance from the DfE, with recommendations from the PSHE Association programme of study and Manchester Healthy Schools' iMatter curriculum to create our own programmes of study.
 Where appropriate links have been made to support our Rights Respecting School ethos and to both our British and Christian Values.

 Our PSHE curriculum comprises of 3 Core Themes of learning.
 These are followed across all year groups and are adapted accordingly in order to secure clear progression of knowledge, skills and understanding:

 Core Theme 1: Health and well-being (Including statutory Health education)

 Pupils will be taught:

 1. what is meant by a healthy lifestyle

 2. how to maintain physical, mental and emotional health and wellbeing